Graduate School Handbook Part 4 - Registration

 PGR4.9.1 PGRs and supervisory teams should note that there is no process to transfer from the MPhil programme to a PhD registration.

-PGR4.9.2 If an MPhil researcher considers their work to be suitable for a PhD, and wishes to change their registration, the process is the same as for a new applicant.
-A new full application must be completed and a new offer made.
+PGR4.9.2 If an MPhil researcher considers their work to be suitable for a PhD, and wishes to change their registration, a new application will normally be required.
 If accepted, the PGR will then be required to submit an RD1 for the new programme.
+Where appropriate, the FRDC may discretionally take existing work undertaken on the MPhil into account.

 PGR 4.10 Withdrawal of registration